Event puts NH's aging workforce on display

 AARP State Director Todd Fahey said employers should talk to their older professionals about their expectations because most workers will not retire at 65, but may want flexible hours or to shift to part time.

-Most discussions addressing the shortage of workers focus on millennials.
-Thursday’s Winning Workforce Strategies – a joint event of NH Business Review and the New Hampshire Center for Public Policy Studies – dealt with millennials too, but also looked at those on the other end of the age spectrum.
+Most discussions addressing the shortage of workers focus on Millennials.
+The Nov.
+9 Winning Workforce Strategies event – a collaboration of NH Business Review and the NH Center for Public Policy Studies – dealt with Millennials too, but also looked at those at the other end of the age spectrum.

 And it’s a good thing they don’t.
-Because while the number of young people in the state is decreasing, the number of those reaching retirement age is growing, and that’s bad news for an economy that desperately needs not only bodies, but bodies with skills, according to the opening presentation by Greg Bird, an economist of New Hampshire Center for Public Policies Studies.
+Because while the number of young people in the state is decreasing, the number of those reaching retirement age is growing, and that’s bad news for an economy that desperately needs not only bodies, but bodies with skills, according to the opening presentation by Greg Bird, economist for the NH Center for Public Policy Studies.

 Bird’s summary of the state’s demographics offered little comfort.
-The workforce population ages 25-59 is expected to decrease by 40,000, while those in the 65-74 threshold is expected to rise, but the later group is much less engaged in the workforce: around 30 percent compared to 85 percent.
+The workforce population ages 25 to 59 is expected to decrease by 53,000 between 2015 and 2025, while the 65-to-74 population is expected to increase by 52,000.
+But the latter group is much less engaged in the workforce.
 Engagement will hopefully increase, but it still presents a problem.

-Attracting and retaining more millennials, of course, is key.
-Some 60 percent of high school graduates leave the state, the highest percent in the country, according to Mike Decelle, dean of the University of New Hampshire at Manchester and chief workforce officer for the Advanced Regenerative Manufacturing Institute (ARMI).
+Attracting and retaining more Millennials, of course, is key.
+Some 60 percent of high school graduates leave the state, the highest percentage in the country, according to Mike Decelle, dean of the University of New Hampshire at Manchester and chief workforce officer for the Advanced Regenerative Manufacturing Institute or ARMI.